Who we are, what we do, how we work

 Over the years Ms. Seepersaud has built and maintained an extensive network of key contacts with most of the Greater Toronto Area’s largest communities of newcomers.
 She continues to offer support and advice to organizations that respond to the evolving needs of immigrants and refugees.
 These connections and contacts are important for Upper Canada Immigration clients once they come to Canada.

 Ms. Seepersaud lives in Mississauga with her spouse Bob Delaney, a former Member of Provincial Parliament for the Province of Ontario.
-At home, Andrea is a keen gardener, who delights in re-creating as much of a Caribbean garden as will grow in Canada during the summer months.
+At home, Andrea is a keen gardener, who delights in re-creating as much of a Caribbean garden as will grow in central Canada during the summer months.